prathameshk42/prathameshk42/README.md

 🎓 **Computer Science** Graduate From **University of Texas at Arlington**
 🔥 **Tech enthusiast** who loves **solving problems and optimizing performance**
-💻 **When not coding, you'll find me exploring new tech trends or binging on great food!** 🍕☕
+💻 **When not coding, you'll find me exploring new tech trends in AI or binging on great food!** 🍕☕

 ---